istio/istio.io/content/en/docs/reference/config/analysis/ist0167/index.md

 ## How to resolve

 To resolve this issue, you first need to check the reason.
-Currenly the policy is ineffective for the following
+Currently, the policy is ineffective for the following
 reasons:

 1. The `Sidecar` resource is targeting a workload or namespace which is in ambient mode.